Pat Ward murder: Karen McDonald jury discharged over legal issue

 - Published

-A new trial will take place of a woman accused of murdering a father-of-four in County Tyrone jurors in the original trial were discharged on Tuesday.
+A new trial will take place of a woman accused of murdering a father-of-four in County Tyrone as jurors in the original trial were discharged.

 Karen Marie McDonald, 37, is accused of murdering 30-year-old Pat Ward.